yast/yast-network/doc/autoinstallation.md

 really done.

-There are two ways to give a profile to _AutoYaST_, with (`autoyast` or with `autoyast2` parameters), the principal difference from networking point of view is that `autoyast` will not fetch the profile which means that doesn't need the network configuration at all while for `autoyast2` _Linuxrc_ will try to configure it if needed.
+There are two ways to give a profile to _AutoYaST_, with (`autoyast` or with `autoyast2` parameters), the principal difference is that `autoyast` leaves the fetching of the profile to YaST wich which means _Linuxrc_ does not need to configure the network, while for `autoyast` _Linuxrc_ fetches the profile and may need to configure the network.

 The current steps that involve network configuration are: